-This free, money-saving app will comb through all your subscriptions and report out how much you are paying each month.
+This free, money-saving app will comb through all your subscriptions and report how much you’re paying each month.
 It’ll also help negotiate down some monthly subscriptions and allow you to cancel any that are not being used.

 30. Take Back an Extra $500 through Price Adjustments

 Yes, you read that correctly.
-It’s possible that a store owes you money!
+It’s possible a store owes you money!

-A lot of the major retailers (including Amazon!) have price adjustment policies which state that if an item you bought drops within a certain period of time, then they’ll refund you the difference.
+A lot of the major retailers (including Amazon!) have price adjustment policies that state that if an item you bought drops in price within a certain period of time, then they’ll refund you the difference.

 But with as much online shopping as you probably do, who has time to monitor for price changes?

 Similar to Trim, Paribus is a convenient and totally free bot that will do the heavy lifting for you.

 Try it out; who knows how much you’re owed!
 It could be a quick way to “earn” (back) $20, $30, or even to make $500 fast!